mpalenciaolivar/mpalenciaolivar/README.md

 👋 Hi, I’m Miguel PALENCIA-OLIVAR.
-I'm a Data Scientist at Lizeo IT (France), where I work on large-scale topic modeling for social networks.
+I'm a Data Scientist at Lizeo IT (France), where I work on large-scale topic modeling for social media.

 What I mainly do:
 - management, promotion and implementation of a R&D project focused on customer insight extraction and customer satisfaction;